Written By

 Why Are People Filing Hernia Mesh Lawsuits?

-People who have filed hernia mesh lawsuits claim that mesh failed and caused severe injuries requiring at least one revision surgery.
-Some plaintiffs required multiple surgeries and others claim their complications continued after revision surgery.
+People who have filed hernia mesh lawsuits argue that the mesh failed.
+They report that it caused significant injuries, requiring at least one revision surgery.
+A hernia occurs when part of an organ protrudes through a muscular wall.
+A mesh reinforces the tissue surrounding that organ to stop the organ from protruding.
+However, some plaintiffs required multiple surgeries, and others claim their complications continued after revision surgery.

 The central claims made in hernia mesh lawsuits are: